top of page

 ABOUT

-Really Interesting Objects CIC is carrying out new research on Scottish Traditional and Indigenous Craft on behalf of Traditional Arts & Culture Scotland (TRACS), Creative Scotland, Craft Scotland and Museums Galleries Scotland.
+Really Interesting Objects CIC is completing new research on Traditional Craft in Scotland on behalf of Traditional Arts & Culture Scotland (TRACS), Creative Scotland, Craft Scotland and Museums Galleries Scotland.

 Really Interesting Objects CIC is being funded to carry out new research to find out who is making Scottish traditional craft, what they are making, and to find out their views on a new forum for traditional craft and how it could support them and traditional craft in Scotland.